Primary Navigation Mobile

 Overview

-Size-wise, it sits between Kia’s other offerings, being smaller than the Sportage but larger than the Stonic.
-It’s similar in dimensions to the Niro, but while that car’s square silhouette and exclusively hybrid or electric drivetrains mark it out as the sensible and efficient member of the family the XCeed is clearly trying to offer a bit more kerb appeal, especially with a wide array of bright colours.
+Size-wise, the XCeed sits between the larger Kia Sportage and the smaller Kia Stonic, both or which are more conventional SUVs.
+It’s similar in dimensions to the Kia Niro – yet another SUV – but while that car’s square silhouette and exclusively hybrid or electric drivetrains mark it out as the sensible and efficient member of the family, the XCeed is apparently trying to offer a bit more kerb appeal.
+It’s billed as the ‘sporty alternative to a traditional SUV’ on that basis.

-Style-led crossovers are certainly nothing new, and the XCeed has plenty of other jacked-up family cars with which to compete.
-The Toyota C-HR, Volkswagen T-Roc and Renault Arkana all aim for a similar area of the market.
-If that wasn’t complicated enough, there are two more Ceed-based wagons from within Kia’s stable called the Sportswagon estate and Proceed Shooting Brake.
+Style-led and sporty crossovers are nothing new, though, and the XCeed has plenty of other jacked-up family cars with which to compete.
+The Toyota C-HR, Volkswagen T-Roc and Ford Puma all aim for a similar area of the market.
+If that wasn’t complicated enough, there are two more Ceed-based variants from within Kia’s stable, the Sportswagon estate and Proceed Shooting Brake.
+The brand certainly isn’t short of choice in this area of the market.

-Over the next few pages, we’ll review every aspect of the Kia XCeed, considering its practicality, interior layout, technology, running costs and driving experience before offering our final verdict on the car.
-Click through the following pages to find out whether the car will suit your lifestyle.
+Over the next few pages, we’ll review every aspect of the Kia XCeed, covering its practicality, interior layout, technology, running costs and driving experience before offering our final verdict on the car.
+So get clicking straight away of check out how we test cars to see why you should trust our expertise.